Dramatic changes along Exmoor Drive by the GO Station bring to mind the previous history of Long Branch

 Jaan Pill says:

 An Oct.
-28, 2024 The Local article is entitled: “In the Annex and Crescent Town, Two Sides to Toronto’s Density Dilemma.”
+28, 2024 The Local (Toronto) article is entitled: “In the Annex and Crescent Town, Two Sides to Toronto’s Density Dilemma.”

 The subhead for this opinion article is: “The Annex had fewer residents in 2021 than 1971.
 The towers of Crescent Town had far more.
 How the uneven, illogical densification pattern of the last 50 years created today’s Toronto.”